Asriel-Dremurr1/get-windows-info/README.md

 ### 🛠️ **Software & Services**
 - Installed programs list
+- A separate program for analyzing the list of installed programs by keywords
 - Running processes with details
 - Windows services information
 - Installed updates and hotfixes